All prospective candidates for the School of Nursing are

 Those needing to take the TEAS should refer to the TEAS-devoted webpage for the School of Nursing here.

 Testing dates, times, and frequency will vary by testing site.
 While the TEAS is offered at UNF by the Office of Academic Testing, the School of Nursing has no part in the administration of the exam.
 Please consult the listed resources for more information about testing at UNF or an alternate site.
+The fees for testing at UNF's Office of Academic Testing are non-refundable.

 Candidates may take the exam at any open testing center of their choice.
 There is no requirement to take the exam at UNF.